 What you Need to Know

 All students, including international students, must take the PSAT, SAT, ACT, and Subject Tests for the college admissions process.
-International students are also required to take the TOEFL exam.
+International students are also required to take a test of English Language Ability.
 The TOEFL exam (Test of English as a Foreign Language) evaluates a non-native speakers ability to communicate in English.
 This is particularly important if an international student is planning on attending college in the United States.
+The Duolingo English Test is an increasingly widely accepted option that students may take on-line, at almost any time.
+Students should verify the English Language Proficiency requirements for each college they are interested in attending, and for those to which they apply.

 International students complete the college admissions process in the same way as domestic students, there are some additional items which must be included with their college applications.
 These items (listed below) must be brought to the College Advising Office from each international student when they return to Culver in the fall of their Senior year.